 Federal regulations and truck inspections are supposed to keep us safe.
 Much of the suffering we have seen victims endure could have been avoided if trucking companies would abide by federal rules and regulations.
 We have experience investigating these tragedies, and we understand how to find out what really caused your accident.
 We will hold all responsible parties liable to the full extent of the law.

-Call us now at 800-800-8888 for a consultation and free case evaluation with one of our experienced trucking accident attorneys.
+Call us now at 800-800-8888 for a consultation and free case evaluation with one of our experienced tractor trailer accident attorneys.
 We have recovered over $1 billion in damages for our clients in Kentucky, Indiana, and Ohio who have been injured by somebody else’s negligence or wrongful act.

 Regular Truck Safety Inspections Are Mandated By Federal Law

 The Federal Motor Carrier Safety Administration regulates commercial truck safety.
 They require trucks weighing over 10,000 pounds or that carry hazardous materials to undergo regular inspections and maintenance of all parts.
 Brake inspectors must undergo specialized training.
 Records of these inspections must be kept by the owner-operators or trucking company.

 In addition, each driver that carries a Commercial Driver’s License must inspect the truck before each trip.
 CDL drivers must carry current medical certificates which show they do not have any health issues which could hinder their ability to operate the truck safely.
 CDL drivers must also undergo regular substance testing to be sure there are no drugs in his or her system, prescription or otherwise, that could hinder the ability to operate and control a big commercial truck.

 Commercial Truck Maintenance Is Required by Federal Law